The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 But Jefferson was a contradictory and complex figure.
 He was a war revolutionary and a slave master, which meant that Jefferson was not an advocate for nonviolence.
 Related, Jefferson placed this statement in the Declaration of Independence, “as free and independent states we have the full power to levy war.”
 James, would you place a statement like that in your constitution?

-JAMES: No, declaring a right to war would contradict with peace, love, and nonviolence.
+JAMES: No (shakes his head), declaring a right to war would contradict with peace, love, and nonviolence.

 NEWS ANCHOR: Is it odd to pair individual sovereignty with pacifism?